hamidgholami/accp-cheatsheet/README.md

 	- Community AMIs
 	- AWS Marketplace AMIs
 	- My AMIs
+- It stores the information that defines an EC2 instance such as the template for the root volume, launch permissions and block device mappings

 ### Five design principles for performance sfficiency in the cloud:
 1. Democratize advanced technologies